NoBlackBoxes/LastBlackBox/boxes/python/remote-NB3/drive/README.md

-# systems : programming : python : remote-NB3 : drive
+# Python : Remote NB3 : drive

 Uses the "sshkeyboard" python library to monitor key presses (and when you *hold* the key down) and the PySerial library to send serial commands.